webwurst/understanding-kubernetes-concepts/Understanding Basic Kubernetes Concepts.md

 ## Secrets and ConfigMaps {#secrets-configmaps}

-The third factor of the [12 factor app methodology](http://12factor.net/) is called [Config](http://12factor.net/config) and describes why you should store configuration in the environment.
+In the [12 factor app methodology](http://12factor.net/), the third factor is called [Config](http://12factor.net/config) and describes why you should store configuration in the environment instead of in your code.
 This is based on the fact that an application's configuration can change between environments (e.g. development, staging, production, etc.) and that you want your applications to be portable.
 Thus, you should store the config outside of the application itself.

-Now with Docker and containers this means we should try to keep configuration out of the container image.
-This is even more needed when working with sensitive information, such as passwords, keys, auth tokens, because we might not want them to be available in a registry, even if that registry might be private.
+Now with Docker and containers, this means we should try to keep configuration out of the container image.
+This is even more needed when working with sensitive information, such as passwords, keys, auth tokens, because we might not want them to be available in a registry, even if that registry is private.

-In Docker we would use [`--env` or `--env-file`](https://docs.docker.com/engine/reference/commandline/run/#/set-environment-variables-e-env-env-file) for this no matter if we are working with sensitive information or just plain configuration.
+In Docker we would used to use [`--env` or `--env-file`](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e-env-env-file) for both configuration and sensitive information.
+For latter, there's the [`docker secret` command](https://docs.docker.com/engine/reference/commandline/secret/) in newer versions of Docker.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/phunk/238010631/in/photolist-n2Sgz-efvdh-8po2PX-Hv92E-aFa9NU-o62d2N-6DGxCg-dcmDEG-6dMKmA-po5LLm-3dSNnN-4SxYyB-5QNDcr-eY1YE-5iXnZx-67qhyv-5Rdz8E-pJZ6Xs-PoQSz-xn8Ff-8UcSNJ-pBqZgX-4saSBE-4P6X1y-4wBSm-4v27DF-7ybZz-5R9361-9u5zKb-chr4iL-6arBZ4-qKxdQK-s5wmLX-3ivDWs-wikMVv-5Qkbca-tALd6-bfXD7Z-nFB7Wm-bWADhh-61CBtm-4UB6tG-h8hoTu-pZoMTS-gSXFSR-5QNDck-eWteMp-dnkiNh-79h48k-bd6CRz" title="Secret"><img src="https://c8.staticflickr.com/1/51/238010631_22f31b8f1e_o.jpg" width="1145" height="576" alt="Secret"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>